bcornec/wod-set/profile/ADMIN-GUIDE.md

 * **notebook:** The name of the folder containing all the workshop's notebooks (automatically created at the import of the wod.yml file process)
 * **description:** The workshop's abstract as it will will be displayed on the registration portal
 * **avatar, role and replayLink** are superseded by entries in the replay table (I will explain later)
-* **r﻿eplayId:** This entry links the dedicated replay video to the workshop and enables the presence of the replay in the learn more page of the workshop (automatically created at the import of the wod.yml file process)
+* **replayId:** This entry links the dedicated replay video to the workshop and enables the presence of the replay in the learn more page of the workshop (automatically created at the import of the wod.yml file process)
 * **category:** The workshops' registration portal proposes several filters to display the catlog's content.
 You can view all workshops, the most poular ones, or by category.
 Use this field to sort workshops accordingly.
-* **d﻿uration:** All workshops are time bombed.
+* **duration:** All workshops are time bombed.
 You will define here the time allocated to perform the workshop
-* **a﻿ctive:** Tag to set to enable visibility of the workshop's tile in the registration portal
+* **active:** Tag to set to enable visibility of the workshop's tile in the registration portal
-* **w﻿orkshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
+* **workshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 A workshop image is embedded in the first emails
 * **session type:** Workshops-on-Demand by default (automatically created at the import of the wod.yml file process)

 The following fields are required by the infrastructure.
 In this example, I will work as the infrastructure Admin with Matt to define them.